Semm6/Whitelabel-webshop/Cultural&Ethical-research.md

 A good way to avoid/minimize conflicts is to ask a lot of feedback from In this case the PO and potential customers as mentioned above.
 If there is a lot of feedback you maybe need to consider changing a lot of things.
 After the changes you are still avoiding/minimizing the conflicts.

-## culture
+## Culture

 ### What is culture?

 Culture as defined by [Ensie](https://www.ensie.nl/redactie-ensie/cultuur) means:

 > the habits and customs that a people has in the country itself or that a people takes with them from the country of origin.
-This includes the whole of norms and > values, food, eating habits, clothing, religion and music and dance.
-This also includes uses such as body decoration with henna, which is mainly found in Arab, > African and Indian cultures.
+This includes the whole of norms and values, food, eating habits, clothing, religion and music and dance.
+This also includes uses such as body decoration with henna, which is mainly found in Arab, African and Indian cultures.
 The meaning of a color can also differ from culture to culture.
-In the Netherlands, for example, black is the mourning color, while in > China and Japan it is white.
+In the Netherlands, for example, black is the mourning color, while in China and Japan it is white.
 Body language also plays a role, and non-verbal communication may differ.
-It also includes the way of life: what does the working > population live on, what are the traditions, and how are the buildings designed.
+It also includes the way of life: what does the working population live on, what are the traditions, and how are the buildings designed.
 The culture is in fact a sum of these characteristics

 ### Which cultural aspects would you keep in mind when facing cultural differences?

 According to [O. Seebregts](https://mijn.bsl.nl/5-omgaan-met-cultuurverschillen/400948) who wrote a book about cultural differences:

 > Cultural differences can lead to prejudice, discrimination and racism.
 The best way to combat this is not to fight them.
-You can better recognize that prejudice > exists and look for the root cause of racist behavior.
+You can better recognize that prejudice exists and look for the root cause of racist behavior.
 Then you will investigate whether you can do something about this.

 ### How can cultures be clustured?